Mattras007/bxcoin/test/functional/README.md

-- `P2PConnection` is the class used to connect to a bitcoind.  `P2PInterface` contains the higher level logic for processing P2P payloads and connecting to the Bitcoin Core node application logic.
+- `P2PConnection` is the class used to connect to a bitcoind.  `P2PInterface` contains the higher level logic for processing P2P payloads and connecting to the Bxcoin Core node application logic.
 For custom behaviour, subclass the P2PInterface object and override the callback methods.

 `P2PConnection`s can be used as such: